Christine Burrows: Early life

-She was born in Chipping Norton, Oxfordshire on 4 January 1872 and educated at Cheltenham Ladies’ College.
-The daughter of Esther Elizabeth Burrows and Joseph henry Parker Burrows; her father, a businessman, died before she was born and her mother was the first principal of St Hilda's.
+She was born in Chipping Norton, Oxfordshire on 4 January 1872 and educated at Cheltenham Ladies' College.
+The daughter of Esther Elizabeth Burrows and Joseph Henry Parker Burrows; her father, a businessman, died before she was born and her mother was the first principal of St Hilda's.

-She began studying history at Lady Margaret Hall, Oxford but had to postpone her studies when her mother took up her role at St Hilda's in 1893.
-She continued her studies as a Home-Student and completed her exams in 1894.
+Burrows began studying history at Lady Margaret Hall, Oxford in 1891 and was a contemporary of Eleanor Lodge and Barbara Hammond (née Bradby).
+She had to postpone her studies when her mother took up her role at St Hilda's College, Oxford in 1893.
+She continued her studies at St Hilda's and completed her exams in 1894.
 As women students could not earn degrees from Oxford at the time, she did not receive her MA until 1921.

 Career

 Burrows became a History tutor at St Hilda's in 1894 and Vice Principal in 1895.
 She succeeded her mother as Principal in 1910 but resigned from the position in 1919 to care for her ailing mother.
+Notable students at St Hilda's under Burrows's headship include writers Cecil Woodham-Smith (then Cecil Blanche Fitzgerald) and Daisy Lucie Hobman (née Adler).

 In 1920, she and five others represented the British Federation of University Women at the International Federation of University Women meeting in London.

 In 1921, she became Principal of the Society of Oxford Home-Students (now St Anne's College, Oxford) as she could continue her caring duties alongside the role while living at home.

 In 1926, she served as principal of an Oxford summer course for over 200 American women students.
 In 1929, she again resigned her position to care for her mother, who died in 1935.

 In her retirement, Burrows served on a committee of the Church of England on the place of women in the church and wrote a history of St. Hilda's College.